antonarbus/q/README.md

 gcloud projects list
 ```

-- create the folder (repository) for docker in Artifact Registry with name "cloud-run" at "us-central1 (Iowa)" with "Delete artifacts" option
-- dd the "cloud-run" folder name into env var at deployment.yaml

 ```bash
 export PROJECT_ID="<your-project-id>"
 ```

+- create the folder (repository) for docker in Artifact Registry with name "cloud-run" at "us-central1 (Iowa)" with "Delete artifacts" option
+- add the "cloud-run" folder name into env var at deployment.yaml

 - get github user and repo names